 To apply for your Agency License online click here.
 The cost is $55 and you will need your registration number given to you by the Commonwealth when you registered your agency to do business in PA.

 - The easiest way to apply for your individual license is online at the testing location.
 It is strongly recommended that you bring a credit card with you (Visa, MasterCard or American Express) since you will be able to apply for your license at the testing center through Sircon once you pass your exam.

 - Once you have passed your exam, (Exam Information) you are now eligible to apply for your producer license.
 You need to apply electronically through Sircon at https://www.sircon.com/pennsylvania/index.jsp as the Insurance Department no longer accepts paper applications.
 You will be given the opportunity to submit an electronic application at the testing center.
-During the electronic application process, you will also pay the fingerprinting fee which will enable you to submit your fingerprints before leaving the exam testing center.
 Click here for fee information.

 Exam & Study Information